University of Michigan Biophysics Summer Undergraduate Research Experience (REU)

 In order to apply for the Biophysics REU Program, applicants are required to complete the online application, as well as submit official copies of transcripts (from all school/s attended) and 2 letters of recommendation.

-Applications for summer 2022 will open in November, 2021.
-For full consideration, applications should be received by February 28, 2022 (Extended deadline).
+Applications for summer 2023 are now open.
+For full consideration, applications should be received by March 31, 2023 (extended deadline).
 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.
-By agreement among Biophysics REU sites directors, students who are offered REU positions will have at least until March 1, 2022 to decide whether to accept or decline first round offers.
+By agreement among Biophysics REU sites directors, students who are offered REU positions will have at least until March 1, 2023 to decide whether to accept or decline first round offers.
 Sites may tender offers to students at any time before this, but students will not be required to decide before this common date.

 **Please note: Our funding only allows for us to accept US citizens into the program.
 Support can be granted to permanent residents with the proper documentation.
 Students from University of Michigan are not eligible.